 How to Appeal Post-Service Adverse Benefit Determinations: If you wish to file an appeal of an adverse benefit determination relating to a post-service claim we recommend that you use a form that we have developed for this purpose.
 The form will help you provide us with the information that we need to consider your appeal.
 To get the form, you may call our Customer Service Department.
-You may also go to AlabamaBlue.com.
-Once there, you may request a copy of the form.
+You may also download the form from AlabamaBlue.com.